Envirometrix/PredictiveSoilMapping/main.md

 Note: this is a very generic estimate of the production costs and actual numbers might be significantly different.
-Additional fixed costs + monthly/yearly costs need to be added to these numbers to account also for the web hosting, support and costs of updates.
+Additional fixed costs + monthly/yearly costs need to be added to these numbers to account also for any web hosting, support or update costs.

-Compare this costs with the following standard estimated costs to deliver completed soil survey products:
+Compare these costs with the following standard estimated costs to deliver completed conventional manual soil survey products:

   - USDA estimate of the total soil survey costs: 4 US\$ per ha for 1:20,000 scale maps [@Durana2008] to map USA48 area = 3.2 billion